Mikrodidakt/bakery/documentation/build-config.md

 # Include Configs

 There are cases where multiple product build configs are defined in a workspace where these product are using the same tasks and/or the custome sub-commands.
 Each product could have it's own specific context variables that the tasks and custome sub-commands.
 This will prevent duplication of build data in the build configs.
-The product build config will contain
+To include config add to the build config

 ```json
         "include": [